Why Our Puppies Are Superior

 The unknown could be the mail carrier, the poodle next door, the umbrella in your mother-in-law’s hand, or the next-door-neighbor’s little boy in his new Spider Man suit.
 Our dog knows that there’s a difference between a little boy in a costume and suspicious-looking stranger lurking in the shadows and he’ll react according.
 An improperly socialized dog tends to clump all things not in his immediate frame of reference in the “DO NOT TRUST” category.
 They can become dangerous, unpredictable, and unreliable.

 Probably the most obvious advantage of acquiring a Rocky Mountain Rawhide puppy is the ease in which they housebreak.
 Our puppy people are always amazed at how fast their new puppies become housebroken.
-There is a definite advantage to buying a puppy from an Animal Behaviorist.
-We know how to steer that puppy towards cleanliness.
+We know how to steer a puppy towards cleanliness.
 From the time he’s 3 weeks old and his self awareness is starting to blossom, he’s given a choice.
 He can move a little bit away from his sleeping area and relieve himself in a special area reserved for that purpose, or, he can “go” in his blanket and have to live in it for a few hours.

 When puppies are consistently given a choice they tend to learn to use it.
 By the time our puppies are eight weeks old, if they can, they will remove themselves from a living area and relieve themselves outside.
 This is a major step toward the puppy becoming housebroken as soon as they are physically capable.
 Our puppies want to go out side to relive themselves.
 They already know how to use a dog door to go outside.
 They know how to go up and down steps to accomplish these tasks.
 When you think about it, dog doors, steps, going from hot to cold, light to dark, these are all potentially scary things for a new puppy to get used to along with the whole concept of being housebroken.